 Life/Lines is a poetry project hosted by the Center for the Humanities to capture creative work by faculty, staff, and students during the pandemic.

-Public Affairs started the Share Your Story project for students, faculty, medical professionals, staff, alumni, and friends to document their personal experiences and stories.
+University Marketing & Communications started the Share Your Story project for students, faculty, medical professionals, staff, alumni, and friends to document their personal experiences and stories.

 The Gratitude Project, developed by the Innovation subcommittee of the Chancellor’s Fall Contingency Planning Committee, highlights stories of how faculty, staff, and students are rising up for the greater good.